🦆🔍 Learn SQL by Exploring the Epstein Files

 The first time you run a query, DuckDB-WASM needs to download the Parquet file (the slim email dataset is ~41 MB).
 After that first pull, subsequent queries against the same file are fast because the data is cached in your browser’s memory.

-Level 0: Look Before You Leap
+Level 0: Reconnaissance - Look Before You Leap

 DESCRIBE SELECT *